sungiant/sdf/README.md

 ### Compositing

-The final image is a composition, using varied blending techniques, of the data buffers produced during the execution of the demo and illustrated above in this article.
+The final image is a composition, using varied blending techniques, of the data buffers produced during the execution of the demo and illustrated above.

 | Aggregate composition |
 |:---:|